nus-tee3201/2019/programming/lists-intro/text.md

 :bulb: As you can see from the above example, **list indexes can be negative**; index `-1` refers to the last item in the list, `-2` refers to the second last item in the list, and so on.

-:package: The code below shows how to use indexes to update items in a list.
+{{ icon_example }} The code below shows how to use indexes to update items in a list.

 <table>
 <tr>